-Cat Neutering and Spaying Services
+Cat Neutering and Spaying Services in New Mexico

 Cat Neuter Procedures

 About 2% of cats have a condition called cryptorchidism.
 Cats with cryptorchidism have one or both testicles retained in their abdomen.
-If this is the case, the veterinarian makes a small incision in their abdomen to remove the retained testicle or testicles.
+If this is the case, the veterinarian makes a small incision in the abdomen to remove the retained testicle or testicles.

 Cat Spay Procedures

 Spaying involves removing the ovaries and uterus of female cats.
 Our highly skilled veterinarians make a tiny incision into the abdomen, bypassing the abdominal muscles.
-Doing this ensures she receives the least amount of discomfort during and after the surgery.
+Doing this ensures she experiences the least amount of discomfort during and after the surgery.

 We’ll closely monitor her to ensure she safely recovers from anesthesia while managing her pain through pre and intraoperative pain medications.

 The Importance of Cat Neutering and Spaying: Why Should You Spay or Neuter Your Cat?

 For many cats, spay and neuter procedures are their first surgeries in life.
 Understandably, this can cause concern among pet parents who worry about the pain and trauma their beloved cats may experience.